neoforged/websites/content/news/theproject.md

 I want to be clear, Lex has been a problem in the modding community for _many_, _many_ years.
 Almost every veteran minecraft modder has had a negative interaction with him over the past 12 years.
-I have, when able to, tried to steer people to not abandon Forge just because of Lex - defending him in many a private conversation with a frustrated modder who'd just been called a Cunt for 1,000th time by Lex, or banned from our online spaces for a trivial transgression like discussing Fabric or coremods.
+I have, when able to, tried to steer people to not abandon Forge just because of Lex - defending him in many a private conversation with a frustrated modder who'd just been called a "Cunt" for 1,000th time by Lex, or banned from our online spaces for a trivial transgression like discussing Fabric or coremods.

 In evaluating the situation I was in, it quickly became clear I could take one of three actions: